griffinhundley/kickstarter_success/README.md

-├── data                                <- compiled csv file of sourced data, and compressed version ├── images                              <- Sourced externally and visualizations generated from code ├── notebooks                           <- All notebooks used in this project, including the Final_Notebook └── src                                 <- Code files referenced in project
+├── data                                <- compiled csv file of sourced data, and compressed version ├── images                              <- Sourced externally and visualizations generated from code ├── notebooks                           <- All notebooks used in this project, including the Final_Notebook │   └── scratch_notebooks               <- Notebooks used for experimentation ├──
+└── src                                 <- Code files referenced in project
 ```